liyucheng09/Contamination_Detector/readme.md

 This will use the contamination annotation under `reports/` to generate models' performance on the clean, input-only contaminated, and input-and-label contaminated subsets.

-Samples in the clean set mean both question and the reference answer never appear online.
-Input-only contaminated set means samples in it have their question appearing online.
-And Input-and-label contaminated set indicates samples whose question and answer all appear online.

 See how the performance of Llama-2 70B differs on the three subsets.

 | Dataset   | Condition          | Llama-2 70B |